Aperol Sour

-This Aperol Sour is a great summer cocktail based on Aperol and Gin and sweetened with a tasty Prosecco syrup.
-A low-ABV and herbal drink that makes for a perfect apéritif.
+This Aperol Sour is a great summer cocktail based on Aperol and Gin and sweetened with a delicious Prosecco syrup.
+It's a creative, herbal, low-ABV drink that makes for a perfect apéritif.

 Aperol Sour cocktail